Hôtel de Besenval: The legend, La Source and the remains of the nymphaeum

 In 1787, Luc-Vincent Thiéry confirmed in his guide on the city of Paris that there was running hot water and thus a heating system in the nymphaeum.
-He reports: "A larger-than-life naiad, lying and leaning on her urn, is placed between the free-standing columns on an oval-shaped pedestal; a large bronze mascaron, which is adapted to it, provides this pool with hot and cold water."
+He reports: "A larger-than-life naiad, reclining upon her urn, is placed between the free-standing columns upon an oval pedestal; a large bronze mascaron, fitted to it, supplies the pool with both hot and cold water."
 The naiad, called La Source, was also made by Claude Michel and was apparently signed and dated 1783.
-The sculpture, which was made of Pierre de Tonnerre, a Kimmeridgian limestone quarried in the Armançon valley east of the town of Tonnerre, later became part of the collection of Edmond James, Baron de Rothschild, who had purchased it before World War I from a Parisian art dealer named Monsieur Guiraud.
+The sculpture, made from Pierre de Tonnerre – a Kimmeridgian limestone quarried in the Armançon valley east of the town of Tonnerre – later became part of the collection of Edmond James, Baron de Rothschild, who had purchased it before World War I from a Paris-based art dealer named Monsieur Guiraud.
 The Baron de Rothschild had the sculpture brought to his château, the Château d'Armainvilliers.
 In the early 1920s, the baron gave the sculpture to his son Maurice Edmond, Baron de Rothschild.
 There is evidence that La Source was brought to another family estate, the Château Rothschild, shortly before the outbreak of World War II.
-However, the Château Rothschild was looted during the war and any possible trace of the sculpture has since been lost.
+However, the Château Rothschild was looted during the war, and all trace of the sculpture has since vanished.
+To this day, persistent rumors persist that the Nazis seized it and carried it off to Germany.
 It is unusual and perhaps unique that Claude Michel worked with Pierre de Tonnerre, which was likely at Alexandre-Théodore Brongniart's request.
 Claude Michel preferred to create his works in stucco or terracotta.
-The popularity of the sculpture led Claude Michel to make scaled down reproductions of La Source.
-And even after Claude Michel's death, further scaled down reproductions were made, especially in marble and bronze, by various artists.
+The popularity of the sculpture led Claude Michel to produce scaled-down reproductions of La Source.
+Even after his death, further reduced versions were created – especially in marble and bronze – by various artists.

-Today, only the basic architectural structure of the nymphaeum is visible.
-The pool was filled in long ago.
-The mobile decorations, mostly made by Claude Michel, such as the reliefs, the vases and the statues, were all taken from the Hôtel de Besenval in the first half of the 19th century and installed in the Château de Digoine and finally sold at the beginning of the 20th century when the Château de Digoine was sold by the descendants of the family de Moreton de Chabrillan to Anne Marie Christine Antoinette, Marquise de Croix d'Heuchin (1860–1927), in 1908.
+Today, only the basic architectural structure of the nymphaeum remains visible, as the pool was filled in long ago.
+The mobile decorations, mostly made by Claude Michel, such as the reliefs, the vases and the statues, were all taken from the Hôtel de Besenval in the first half of the 19th century and installed in the Château de Digoine and finally sold at the beginning of the 20th century when the Château de Digoine was sold in 1908 by the descendants of the family de Moreton de Chabrillan to Anne Marie Christine Antoinette, Marquise de Croix d'Heuchin (1860–1927).
 The Marquise de Croix d'Heuchin bought the château for her son, Pierre Guy Marie François de Croix (1886–1930).
 Since 2012, Jean-Louis Remilleux has been the owner of the Château de Digoine.
 In interviews he repeatedly points out the connection to the Hôtel de Besenval.

-"But one thing that gave me great pleasure were the baths.
-My friend, it's one of your creations which will bring you the greatest honour.
-They have the character of the antique.
-The stones have a dilapidated character, given to them by the humidity, which suits the premises."
+"But there is one thing which has given me the greatest pleasure: the bathing apartment.
+My friend, it is one of your works that will confer upon you the highest honour.
+They possess the character of the antique.
+The stones bear the marks of time and humidity, lending them a character most suited to the premises."